Traditional Approach to Natural Language Processing

 They often need extensive feature engineering to obtain results.

-They are unable to capture details of complex linguistic nuances as Deep Learning models can.
+They cannot capture details of complex linguistic nuances as Deep Learning models can.

 5. Examples of Applications Using Traditional NLP